ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 An abstract base class, `RichTextMention`, is defined as the parent for all elements that contain mentions, and it will possess the following properties:

 1. `character`: string - is a specific symbol to trigger the mention popup.
 For user mention, it is **"@"**.
-2. `icon`: string - is used to add it to the toolbar button.
+2. `icon`: string - element name of the icon for the corresponding toolbar button.
-3. `md-scheme`: string - used as a scheme in the `autolink` format to store `@mention` in the markdown string.
+3. `markdown-scheme`: string - used as a scheme in the `autolink` format to store `@mention` in the markdown string.
 For example, `user` is used as a scheme for user mention markdown format as `<user:user-id>`

 The `nimble-rich-text-mention-users` is a subclass derived from the base class and provides the essential values for the properties mentioned above,